Updated: 1 April 2021

 How we protect your information

 We take information and system security very seriously and we work rigorously to comply with our obligations at all times.
-Any personal information that is collected, recorded or used in any way, whether on paper, online or any other media, will have appropriate safeguards applied in line with our data protection obligations.
+Any personal details that are collected, recorded or used in any way, whether on paper, online or any other media, will have appropriate safeguards applied in line with our data protection obligations.

 Methods for handling your information are clearly described and recorded.
 Appropriate procedures, forms and documentation covering data protection and privacy are maintained.
 Internal and external audit and specialist third party consultants conduct regular, independent assurance and benchmarking exercises across our business to ascertain the effectiveness of our information security control environment and strategy.